trigram-mrp/fractureiser/README.md

 We are currently working on refining user-facing documentation, please check there for resources.

-We're holding a meeting to follow-up and discuss potential solutions, see [this page](https://github.com/fractureiser-investigation/fractureiser/blob/main/docs/2023-06-08-meeting.md) for more information about how you can listen in, and about the agenda.
+## Follow up Meeting
+On 2023-06-08 the fractureiser Mitigation Team held a meeting with notable members of the community to discuss preventive measures and solutions for future problems of this scale.
+See [this page](https://github.com/fractureiser-investigation/fractureiser/blob/main/docs/2023-06-08-meeting.md) for the agenda and minutes of the event.

 ## Additional Info